Syria

 NECESSARY ACTION:

-All parties to the conflict must uphold their obligations under international humanitarian and human rights law, including ending attacks on civilians and civilian infrastructure, and facilitate unimpeded humanitarian access to civilians trapped or displaced by fighting.
+All parties to the conflict must uphold their obligations under international human rights and humanitarian law, including ending attacks on civilians and civilian infrastructure, and facilitate unimpeded humanitarian access to civilians trapped or displaced by fighting.
 All parties should also uphold the ceasefire agreements in the northwest, northeast and south.

 The return of refugees and other displaced Syrians must be in accordance with the principle of non-refoulement.
 Syrian authorities must ensure the protection of all returnees.

-UN member states must ensure the Independent Institution on Missing Persons in Syria receives sufficient resources to be able to fully carry out its mandate.
+UN member states must ensure the Independent Institution on Missing Persons in Syria receives sufficient resources to effectively carry out its mandate.
+The Syrian government must comply with the ICJ provisional measures order.
 UN member states should also continue to pursue accountability for alleged atrocities under universal jurisdiction.
 The UNSC should refer the situation in Syria to the International Criminal Court.

 GET INVOLVED